damien-dupre/dcu-r-tutorials/slides/slide_04_08.md

 # Analyst 3

-Analyst 3's hypotheses were that **job satisfaction is influenced by employee's salary** and that **job satisfaction is also influenced by employee's performance**.
+Analyst 3's hypotheses were that **job satisfaction is influenced by employee salary** and that **job satisfaction is also influenced by employee performance**.
 In order to test these hypotheses, Analyst 3 tests the following mathematical model:

 job satisfaction = &beta;<sub>0</sub> + &beta;<sub>1</sub> salary + &beta;<sub>2</sub> performance + &epsilon;